-Considering all of this information and the now apparent inevitability of amalgamations being forced if they are not agreed before the 18th of November, it now appears that the best way to represent the interests of the Uralla Shire Council community is to agree an amicable merger with neighbouring Walcha Council.
+Considering all of this information and the apparent inevitability of amalgamations being forced if they are not agreed before the 18th of November, it now appears that the best way to represent the interests of the Uralla Shire Council community is to consider an amicable amalgamation with neighbouring Walcha Council.

-This would allow the Uralla Shire Council community the following benefits, if the Council is to be ultimately forcibly amalgamated anyway:
+This would allow the Uralla Shire Council community the following benefits, if the Council is to be eventually forcibly amalgamated anyway:

-The ability to chose the amalgamation grouping and not have a less functional or less financially viable option forced upon the community;

-- Involvement of Council on a transition committee that can logically form up the new Council over the period until September 2016 utilising their understanding of the community; - The costs of amalgamation being covered by State Government funding \$5,000,000; - An additional \$5,000,000 in funding that can be allocated immediately to new community facilities; - Minimise the uncertainty in service delivery to the community, both prior to September 2016 and thereafter; and - Minimise the uncertainty and upheaval for staff.
+- The ability to chose the amalgamation grouping and not have a less functional or less financially viable option forced upon the community; - Involvement of Council on a transition committee that can logically form up the new Council over the period until September 2016 utilising their understanding of the community; - The costs of amalgamation being covered by State Government funding; - An additional \$5,000,000 in funding that can be allocated immediately to new community facilities; - Minimise the uncertainty in service delivery to the community, both prior to September 2016 and thereafter; and - Minimise the uncertainty and upheaval for staff.